JuliaPhylo/PhyloPlots.jl/docs/src/man/untangling_edges.md

 ![example3](../assets/figures/untangling2.svg)

-This may seem unnecesary for a small network as shown, but it is a usefull tool for plotting large networks.
+This may seem unnecesary for a small network as shown, but it is a useful tool for plotting large networks.